JelindoGames/UnityVisualScriptingTutorials/Tutorials/2_GraphsNodesAndFlow.md

 <img alt="img2-4.gif" height="200" src="../Images/2/img4.gif"/>

 Technically, this logical flow is just a special type of data, called--appropriately enough--**Flow**.
 The Start node outputs it, and then the Print node takes it as input.
-If we wanted something to happen after our print, then we'd connect the Print node's output with the next node's Flow input.
+If we wanted something to happen after we printed, then we'd connect the Print node's output with the next node's Flow input.

 The Print node is still missing an input: the actual message to display.
 To fix this, let's add a **String Literal** node.